 Latest Washington Nationals Odds: Playoffs, World Series, and Division Title

-The Nationals have been underdogs in nine of their last ten games, winning six of them.
+The Nationals' chances of making the playoffs are slim, and they are 16 games behind the last Wild Card spot in the National League.
 Below is a glance at the latest Nationals odds for the 2025 season via DraftKings Virginia:

 Who Is Favored to Win the 2025 World Series?